 - Heating or cooling your home (the change in energy is too slow)

 - Motion occurring outside a window (infrared energy cannot be detected through the glass)

 Can Pets Trigger Motion Sensors?

-Many homeowners are concerned that their pets will accidently trigger motion sensors, but advances in technology have solved this problem.
-Modern motion sensors can detect the approximate mass of a moving object, and sensors are available with either 60 or 80 pound weight minimums needed to trigger the alarm.
+It’s not uncommon for homeowners to worry about Spike running through a room and setting the motion alarm off by accident.
+Luckily, SafeStreets has prepared for just such a scenario.
+Modern motion sensors can detect the approximate mass of a moving object, and SafeStreets offers sensors with either 60 or 80 pound weight minimums needed to trigger an alarm.